-- Tardiness and/or unapproved early departure from the school day will accumulate as illegal days.
+Tardiness and/or unapproved early departure from the school day will accumulate as illegal days.
 Students arriving between 8:20 a.m. and 8:45 a.m. will be considered tardy.
-Students arriving after 8:45 a.m. will be marked as half day absent. - High school students will be assigned detention for every five (5) tardy days and may be kept from participating in extracurricular events.
-An accumulation of ten (10) school tardies or unexcused absences will result in the student being ineligible to be excused from class to go to competitions, extracurricular and co-curricular events. - Students who receive unexcused tardies to school forfeit the opportunity to make up work in those classes they missed due to their late arrival. - Students arriving after the late bell (8:20) without a medical excuse are prohibited from participating in team activities for that day, regardless of whether it is a game or practice. - High school students will lose their driving privilege for the remainder of the school year when they accumulate ten (10) tardies without medical excuse.
+Students arriving after 8:45 a.m. will be marked as half day absent.

+High school students will be assigned detention on the 5th tardy to school and each successive unexcused tardy, and may be kept from participating in extracurricular events.
+An accumulation of ten (10) school tardies or unexcused absences will result in the student being ineligible to be excused from class to go to competitions, extracurricular and co-curricular events

+Students who receive unexcused tardies to school forfeit the opportunity to make up work in those classes they missed due to their late arrival.

+- Students arriving after the late bell (8:20) without a medical excuse are prohibited from participating in team activities for that day, regardless of whether it is a game or practice. - High school students will lose their driving privilege for the remainder of the school year when they accumulate three (3) unexcused tardies or 6 cumulative tardies.
+Physician notes will be taken into consideration.
 If driving privileges are lost, students will not be reimbursed for parking passes.